Are Cashless ATMs the next target for Federal crackdown on cannabis payments “work-arounds” that break Anti-Money Laundering laws?

 Not to mention the administrative red tape that comes with serving the cannabis industry with baking services.
 Anti-money laundering obligations require banks to file a Suspicious Activity Report for every transaction where the monies involved were “derived from illegal activities”.
 If they don’t know they’re processing transactions, they can’t comply.

+Yes, there are cashless ATM services that are above board working in full transparency with the the funding bank and the networks.
+However, there are more that are not and those providers are working on a short fuse before they are shut down.
 Sure, you could just go on “business as usual”, and cross that bridge when you get there.
 Or you can take a proactive approach and look into the more compliant solutions available to you.

 This case could be the grounds to slap more offenders with federal criminal charges instead of the customary shut down of the solution.